Anirban-Majumder/2D-Python-Game-Base/README.md

 ### License

-Voice_Assistant is licensed under the MIT License.
+2D Python Game Base is licensed under the MIT License.
 For more information, see [LICENSE.txt](https://github.com/anirbanmajumder0/2D-Python-Game-Base/blob/main/LICENSE).

 ### Finding the Software

-Voice_Assistant is free and open-source software.
+2D Python Game Base is free and open-source software.
 You can find the code on [GitHub](https://github.com/anirbanmajumder0/2D-Python-Game-Base).

 ### Reporting Bugs